Naseb-HR/Naseb-HR/README.md

 ### Hi there 👋
-This is a personal account showcasing personal programming work I am doing.
+This is a personal account, showcasing programming work I am doing.

 ### 🤔 I’m currently learning R and statistic to do business analytics.
 ### ⚡ Currently working on python

 ## Completed:
-- Text Analysis: Finding work count and key word in document using natural language process and wordcloud.
+- Text Analysis: Finding work count and key word in document using Python's natural language process and wordcloud .

 ## Currently working on: